komagata/switchlet/README.md

 ```

 Then visit `/switchlet` in your browser to:
-- View all feature flags
+- View all feature flags with descriptions
 - Toggle flags ON/OFF
-- Create new flags
+- Create new flags with optional descriptions
+- Edit descriptions inline (click to edit)
 - Delete existing flags

 ### Securing the Web Interface